HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 ### Extended Properties
 - UNIQUE_COPYCAT - used with the Copycat ability to specify how it interacts with certain cards (eg Giant cards) - CardInfo.SetUniqueCopycat
+- UNKILLABLE_WEAK_FINAL_DRAW - used with Corroded Samsara sigil to determine what CardInfo to draw when the sigil's final activation triggers - CardInfo.SetFinalSamsara
 - wstl:GiftGiver - used with Gift-Laden and Gift Giver to specify a specific card to draw when those sigils trigger - CardInfo.SetGiftGiverId

 ## 🛠️ Configuration Options